klfman/slate/source/index.md

 ---

 # Introduction

 This is a living document.
-Please help us improving this documentation by forking and opening pull requests at https://github.com/developermail/slate Thanks!
+Please help us improving this documentation by forking and opening pull requests on [Github](https://github.com/developermail/slate) Thanks!

 Please note that Developermail is currently in BETA.
-Please expect bugs and issues.
+Not all features are deployed yet.
+You might also expect some bugs and glitches, even though we're pretty confident to provide a stable service nontheless, as the underlying techologies are battle-proven open-source products.

-If you encounter anything, please contact us at support@developermail.io
+If you encounter any bugs or security issues,, please [contact us](mailto:support@developermail.io).

 # Getting started